aantron/bisect_ppx/doc/advanced.md

 Several sections below give options that can be passed to the Bisect_ppx preprocessor using the Ocamlfind option `-ppxopt`.
-The same options can be passed using Ocamlbuild, using the tag `ppxopt`, and to Jbuilder, by simply listing them after `bisect_ppx` in the `pps` list.
+The same options can be passed using Ocamlbuild, using the tag `ppxopt`, and to Dune, by simply listing them after `bisect_ppx` in the `pps` list.

 #### Table of contents